cesar-rgon/simple-kf2-server-launcher/README.md

 * _Web password_: This field is optional.
 It allows you to protect WebAdmin page with a password to login.

 * _Ports_: Ports are optional.
 You need to open ports in your router and firewall.
-If more than one server is launched, ports must be different between them (one profile per server configuration).
+If more than one server is launched, ports must be different between them (one configuration per profile).

 * _Your clan_: This field is optional.

-* _Your web link_: This field is optional
+* _Your web link_: This field is optional.

 * _URL image server_: This field is optional.
-This link must return an uploaded image to internet and it will be used as a preview image in your Killing Floor 2 server.
+This link must return an uploaded image to internet and it will be used as the welcome image in your Killing Floor 2 server.
 Format and resolution must be PNG 512x256 pixels.

 * _Welcome message_: This field is optional.
 It's a welcome message in starting screen of the server.

 * _Custom parameters_: This field is optional.
 It defines additional parameters.
 The format must be: [?]parameter1=value1?parameter2=value2?...?parameterN=valueN

-  [?] means: optionally, you can start parameters by "?"
+  [?] means: optionally you can start parameters by "?"

 * _Console_: This field is automatically filled when the server is running.
 It's composed by console commands to execute the server.